anderbubble/autoscrub/README.md

 for 30 days," which takes into account how long the scrub itself takes.

-In the future, it will also be possible to configure autoscrub to limit the number of simultaneous scrubs. e.g., in a system with many pools, it may be desirable to limit the number of scrubs that are running at any given time.
+In the future (#2) it will also be possible to configure autoscrub to limit the number of simultaneous scrubs. e.g., in a system with many pools, it may be desirable to limit the number of scrubs that are running at any given time.
 In this case, autoscrub will evaluate all